michaelzdrav/taskmate/README.md

   - [ ] Account verification
 - [ ] Fix text wrapping on mobile/desktop view
 - [ ] Pytest for Flask-SQLAlchemy: https://github.com/jeancochrane/pytest-flask-sqlalchemy
+- Need to fix the images as they don't work from github anymore